muety/wakapi/README.md

 Wakapi adds a "padding" of two minutes before the third heartbeat.
 This is why total times will slightly vary between Wakapi and WakaTime.
 </details>

-## 🌳 Treeware

-This package is [Treeware](https://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/muety/wakapi) to thank us for our work.
-By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 ## 👏 Support